 Non-tire rubber products represent the second biggest segment in carbon black consumption, 20% overall, close 2-2.5 Million tons per year.
 This includes all rubber applications aside of tires and retreads and is largely diversified in several industries that manufacture products for rubber belts, wires, industrial rubber and other industries employing carbon black in their compounding activities.

 Plastics and inks can be categorized as specialty markets and represent close to 10% of the vCB consumption – 1-1.2 Mio tons per year.
 This segment is also diversified in different end applications and the different grades and custom-made CB formulations required to achieve specific performances.
 The use of vCB in this segment is principally focused as a pigment or performance filler.

-Whereas our research suggests that up to 100% of virgin carbon black can be replaced in some applications (e.g. plastic masterbatch, roofing products, inks, etc.), other applications have more modest numbers.
-For instance, 30%-50% of vCB can be replaced by rCB in passenger car tire sidewalls.
+Whereas our research suggests that up to 100% of virgin carbon black can be replaced in some applications (e.g., plastic masterbatch, roofing products, inks, etc.), other applications have more modest numbers.
+For instance, 30%-50% of vCB could be replaced by rCB in passenger car tire sidewalls.

 Assuming a substitution rate of 20%, we estimate that the annual volume of the global rCB market can account for some EUR 3.2 billion.